LOADING ...

 but not neighbours!

-You see, mother was with child,
+You see, your mother was child,

-and she had an unusual appetite.
+and she had developed an appetite.

-anything in the was
+in the world was

 (rapping)